yetanotherco/yet-another-bridge/docs/mm_bot/architecture.md

 high volume of orders it could potentially need to manage.

-Another important requirement is that the bot must have a reliable network connection to communicate with Ethereum's and L2 networks' RPCs.
-So, the bot has two RPC providers for each network.
+Another important requirement is that the bot must have a reliable network connection to communicate with Ethereum's and the L2 networks' RPCs.
+Accordingly, the bot has two RPC providers for each network.
 If the primary provider fails, the bot will switch to the secondary provider.

 ## Physical View
 A server is needed to run the MM Bot's Main Process.